rilindo/ruby-1.9.3-rpm/README.md

 # What is this spec?

-This spec is an attempt to push for a stable replacement of Ruby 1.8.x with 1.9.3+ on RHEL based systems, based on the .spec from https://github.com/imeyer/ruby-1.9.2-rpm.
+This is a fork from https://github.com/imeyer/ruby-1.9.2-rpm.

 ### How to install